Rhaegar Targaryen, as depicted by Karla Ortiz in The World of Ice & Fire.

 - See also: Images of Rhaegar Targaryen

 The prince was well-loved by the people of the Seven Kingdoms during his lifetime and is still fondly remembered to this day.
-While King Robert I Baratheon despises Rhaegar and accuses him of having raped Lyanna Stark, the only thought of Eddard Stark, Lyanna's brother, that is mentioned in the books is that Eddard did not think Rhaegar frequented brothels.
-Ser Jaime Lannister remembers the iron tones of Rhaegar's voice.
-Ser Barristan Selmy, who served three kings, thinks that Rhaegar would have been better then any of them.
-His sister, Daenerys Targaryen, is frequently compared to Rhaegar as a compliment.
+While Robert Baratheon despises Rhaegar and accuses him of having raped Lyanna Stark, the only thought of Eddard Stark, Lyanna's brother, is he did not think Rhaegar frequented brothels.
+Jaime Lannister remembers the iron tones of Rhaegar's voice.
+Barristan Selmy, who served three kings, thinks that Rhaegar would have been better than any of them.
+His sister, Daenerys, is frequently compared to Rhaegar as a compliment.
 People who had romantic feelings toward Rhaegar include Cersei Lannister and Jon Connington.

 Prince Rhaegar was the firstborn son of King Aerys II Targaryen and Queen Rhaella.
 He was born at Summerhall in 259 AC, on the same day as the great tragedy there.
 As a child he read obsessively, to the point that jests were made about his habits.
 He became a noted warrior later in life, although he did not initially seem inclined to martial habits.
 However, apparently by something he had read, Rhaegar became motivated to become a warrior.